josmar-crwdstffng/angular/aio/content/guide/universal.md

 ### Working around the browser APIs

-Because a Universal application doesn't execute in the browser, some of the browser APIs and capabilities might be missing on the server.
+Because a Universal application does not execute in the browser, some of the browser APIs and capabilities might be missing on the server.

-For example, server-side applications can't reference browser-only global objects such as `window`, `document`, `navigator`, or `location`.
+For example, server-side applications cannot reference browser-only global objects such as `window`, `document`, `navigator`, or `location`.

 Angular provides some injectable abstractions over these objects, such as [`Location`](api/common/Location) or [`DOCUMENT`](api/common/DOCUMENT); it might substitute adequately for these APIs.
-If Angular doesn't provide it, it's possible to write new abstractions that delegate to the browser APIs while in the browser and to an alternative implementation while on the server \(also known as shimming\).
+If Angular does not provide it, it is possible to write new abstractions that delegate to the browser APIs while in the browser and to an alternative implementation while on the server \(also known as shimming\).

-Similarly, without mouse or keyboard events, a server-side application can't rely on a user clicking a button to show a component.
+Similarly, without mouse or keyboard events, a server-side application cannot rely on a user clicking a button to show a component.
 The application must determine what to render based solely on the incoming client request.
 This is a good argument for making the application [routable](guide/router).